 - Networking Lunch with Faculty and Scholars.
 This provides a forum for meeting and networking with other CTSI K Scholars and faculty.

 - Career Mentoring, Expert Advice and Guidance.
 Each CTSI K Scholar will be assigned a K faculty advisor and a K faculty biostatistician.
 The K faculty advisor is an important source of career guidance outside your home department.
 The K Faculty biostatistician provides biostatistical advice on your research, a service that most scholars find invaluable.
-In addition you have the opportunity to work one-on-one with our manuscript writing coach, Amy Markowitz, and our grant writing expert, Tom Mitchell, on preparing manuscripts and grants.
+In addition you have the opportunity to work one-on-one with our manuscript writing coach, Amy Markowitz, and grant writing experts, Judy Hahn and Tom Mitchell, on preparing manuscripts and grants.

 - CTSI K Scholar Retreat.
 In July, there will be an overnight retreat to kick off the program and provide the opportunity for old and new scholars to get to know the program faculty and staff, and each other.
 The retreat is paid for by the K program.

 - Scholar career development plans, progress reports, and performance feedback.